Live From EuropeSunday, July 5

 Moren skal ta med barna til Disneyland.
 Nå frykter faren at barna vil kjede seg med ham på hytta.
 Barna har fortalt at de skal med mamma til Disneyland.
 Hva slags ferie skal han ha med dem?

-aftenposten · about 3 hours ago
+aftenposten · 18 days ago

 EU-Umfrage: Jugendliche sehen Social Media positiver als Eltern Knapp die Hälfte der befragten Teenager vermutet einen positiven Effekt durch soziale Netzwerke.
 Eltern unterschätzen die Bildschirmzeit ihrer Kinder um rund eine Stunde pro Tag